Low gilt yields may require UK pension rule change -minister

-LONDON, June 21 The British government should look for ways to ease the burden on pension funds from ultra-low interest rates employed to fight the financial crisis, the country's pensions minister said on Thursday.
+LONDON The government should look for ways to ease the burden on pension funds from ultra-low interest rates employed to fight the financial crisis, the country's pensions minister said on Thursday.

 Speaking at a conference held by the National Association of Pension Funds (NAPF), Steve Webb said rules which tie pensions provisioning to yields on UK government bonds, or gilts, could squeeze investment that is needed for the economy to grow.